SingMOS-Pro: An Comprehensive Benchmark for Singing Quality Assessment: SQA Benchmark

 \subsection{Exploration on Train Set Utilization}

 In audio quality assessment, whether for speech or singing, it is challenging to collect a sufficiently large and diverse dataset under a unified annotation standard.
 This makes it crucial to effectively leverage data annotated with different criteria.
-Following the approaches in AlignNet~\cite{Pieper2024alignnet} and SHEET~\cite{huang2024sheet}, we investigate two strategies on a self-supervised learning backbone, where wav2vec 2.0~\cite{baevski2020wav2vec} is adopted.
-The first strategy is multi-dataset finetuning (MDF), in which we first train on the training set of the first batch for 10 epochs and then continue finetuning on the entire training set.
-The second strategy is the use of domain id.
+Following the approaches in AlignNet~\cite{Pieper2024alignnet} and SHEET~\cite{huang2024sheet}, we investigate two strategies on a self-supervised learning backbone.
+The first strategy is multi-dataset finetuning (MDF), in which we first train on the training set of the first annotation batch for 10 epochs and then continue finetuning on the entire training set.
+The second strategy is the use of the domain id, which corresponds to the specific annotation batch index.

-As shown in Table~\ref{tab:train_set}, the plain SSL model without any auxiliary design and the SSL model equipped with both MDF and domain id achieve the best weighted SRCC at the system level and utterance level, respectively.
+As shown in Table~\ref{tab:train_set}, the SSL model without any auxiliary design and the SSL model equipped with both MDF and domain id achieve the best weighted SRCC at the system level and utterance level, respectively.
 Adding domain id leads to clear improvements on \textit{test3}, suggesting that domain identifiers are particularly beneficial for test sets with fewer samples, as they help the model learn to mitigate domain discrepancies.
 Also, introducing MDF consistently improves performance on most metrics of \textit{test2}, indicating that multi-dataset finetuning alleviates the confusion caused by different annotation standards across batches.
 Considering the weighted results across all test sets, the joint use of domain ids and MDF yields the most effective overall performance, while directly using the plain SSL model also proves to be a reasonable and convenient choice.